-- To provide a default entry-point, the easiest to understand and the most useful text for those who heard about your API for the first time - To engage developers, to make them touch the service by a mean of a realworld example.
+- To provide a default entry-point, the easiest to understand and the most useful text for those who heard about your API for the first time - To engage developers, to make them interact with the service by means of a real-world example.

-Also, "Quick starts" are a good indicator of how exactly well did you do your homework of identifying the most important use cases and providing helper methods.
+Also, "Quick starts" are a good indicator of how well you have done your homework of identifying the most important use cases and providing helper methods.
 If your Quick Start comprises more than ten lines of code, you have definitely done something wrong.